Go Back

 Goat Cheese Cheesecake Filling

-• 20 oz cream cheese must be room temp
+• 20 oz cream cheese It must be room temperature.

-• 8 oz goat cheese must be room temp.
+• 8 oz goat cheese It must be room temperature.
 Save 1 tbsp for sour cream topping if you want!

 • 1 1/3 cup granulated sugar